- What is Energy Assured Limited?

 - Imposing sanctions on energy retailers or marketing companies who fail to comply with the Code.

 Sales agents are able to provide offers for consumers that can give them the opportunity to save on their energy costs.
-Energy retailers and energy marketers already comply with regulations and marketing codes of conduct and are now seeking to apply consistent practices to bring a high quality of behavior by sales agents.
-The energy industry acknowledges that there are some instances of behavior by face to face sales agents which can be improved and is actively working to address consumer concerns and promote consumer confidence in face to face sales of energy.
+Energy retailers and energy marketers already comply with regulations and marketing codes of conduct and are now seeking to apply consistent practices to bring a high quality of behaviour by sales agents.
+The energy industry acknowledges that there are some instances of behaviour by face to face sales agents which can be improved and is actively working to address consumer concerns and promote consumer confidence in face to face sales of energy contracts.

-The industry wants to ensure quality sales and that sales agents behave appropriately when dealing with consumers.
+The members wants to ensure quality sales and that sales agents behave appropriately when dealing with consumers.

 The Code of Practice sets out a framework for the conduct of face to face sales by energy retailers and energy marketing companies.
 It is aimed at improving the standard and effectiveness of face to face marketing thereby reducing sales issues and promoting consumer confidence.

 The aims of the Code of Practice are to: